Vic Country Masters AFL

 Lawrie Evans June Long Weekend

-This match that we play against Vic Metro is to remember one of our long standing tireless workers who passed away 2008.
+This match that we play against Vic Metro is to remember one of our long standing tireless worker who passed away 2008.
 Lawrie Evans was the true inspiration of what Vic Country is all about.
-It was great to see the support of all the clubs involved in this match at Shepparton for making a huge effort in remembering our past life member.
-Geelong, Murray Masters, Samaria Suns, GV Giants were the main contributors along with some other clubs having representation in this annual match.
+It was great to see the support of all the clubs involved in this match at Mulwala for making a huge effort in remembering our past life member.
+There were quite a lot of contributors from some clubs and some clubs were missing representation in this annual match.
 Vic Metro always want to keep this tradition going and that has helped to create two new clubs into to our competition which is fantastic for Vic Country MAF.
 By the way Vic Country won again!!!!!!!
-“Also we lost around 14 jumpers this game” if any presidents know about jumpers that haven’t been paid for please talk Gary Polglaze on the side about it

-The National Carnival this year was played on the Gold Coast this year, there were around 1000 players from all states registering for this year’s carnival.
-The weather was magnificent and the social function we had were very successful thanks “Boydy” great work.
-We had around 96 player from Vic Country attend the carnival and managed to get through all the matches reasonably well.
-The over 45’s led by Bernie Purcell almost got over the line for carnival flag but just missed out.
-A big thank you to all those who attended the carnival especially JK and Robbo who looked after all the player with the tapping and icing and so-on, to all the team managers and coaches once again top job without these volunteers we wouldn’t be able to get through the carnival.
-We struggled with a couple of age groups this year.
+The National Carnival this year was played on the Geelong this year, there were around 1050 players from all states registering for this year’s carnival.
+The weather was almost magnificent and the social function we had were very successful thanks Geelong boys “Boydy” for all the great work put in for Vic Country functions.
+I think you have a certain nack on organizing these function mate, Cheers.
+We had around 210 players from Vic Country attend the carnival and managed to get through all the matches reasonably well.
+The over 50’s led by Buck McPhee got over the line for carnival flag and won all three games easily.
+We had a 35’s, 40’s 2/45’s, 2/50’s 55’s 60’s and a woman’s sides this year which was very pleasing to see fairly good attendance I say.
+A big thank you to all those who attended the carnival especially JK, Robbo and General “Go the Tigers” and the others helpers who supported and looked after all the players with the tapping and icing and so-on, to all the team managers and coaches once again top job without these volunteers we wouldn’t be able to get through the carnival.
+There are also the partners whom I would like to thank for giving their support to the players and volunteers involved with running such a huge carnival.

-So I would hope that next year’s Carnival at Geelong starting on Monday the 2nd of October 2017, will be very successful for all Vic Country MAF players and Vic Country in general and I would like to see all teams full of players there.
+I would hope that next year’s Carnival at Coffs Harbour starting on Monday the 30th September 2018, will be very successful for all Vic Country MAF players and Vic Country in general and I would like to see all teams full of players there again this year.

-A big shout out to the Geelong organizing committee for being successful in getting the tender for the 2017 Carnival, well done boys.
+A big shout out to the Geelong organizing committee for it being a successful Carnival, well done boys and girls

-Vic Country had sides entered in all grades at this year carnival 35-40’s, 45’s, 50’s, 55’s and 60’s.
 Congratulations to everyone involved in the carnival, especially all the volunteers who did not play.
-(A special mention and thank you to Gary Polglaze again (Carnival manager), for making sure all the finances and clothing were sorted and again Tony Lovett for his governing roll of the coaches and coordinating training runs, and Marty Abela, Tom Williams, Wayne Allan, again for their help and support up there and to JK, Robbo from Melton (our Trainers for the carnival) and their extra helpers.
-Also to the Team Managers in particular Natalie and Jarod who worked very hard to make sure we had enough numbers for each game and to our coaches again this year 35-40’s Wayne Allan, 45’s Bernie Purcell, 50’s, Tim Delany, 55’s Pat Whelan again and Ollie Mathews the 60’s at the Gold Coast national carnival.
+(A special mention and thank you to Gary Polglaze again (Carnival manager), for making sure all the finances and clothing were sorted and again Tony Lovett for his governing roll of the coaches and coordinating training runs, and Wayne Allan, Nat Butler, Tom Williams, again for their help and support in Geelong and to JK, Robbo and General from Melton (our Trainers for the carnival) and their extra helpers.
+Also to the Team Managers who worked very hard to make sure we had enough numbers for each game and to our coaches again this year, thank you for your efforts in putting in a great effort for our sides I believe there was only one side that didn’t win a game all the rest one a least one if not two games Well Done.

-If you don’t think the Carnival is a big part of AFL Masters then maybe I am not the right person for this job, to me I would not be doing this if it was not for catching up and playing in the Carnival each year (15 to be exact)
+In closing I believe the Carnival is a big part of AFL Masters and to me I would not be doing this if it was not for catching up and playing in the Carnival each year.

 I have made so many friends and the comradery is what I enjoy the most out of Masters Footy.